mvarrieur/yankee-trail/src/pages/index.md

         Forever Grateful

         This is Rick and Lise Miller from Salem, NH.
-Our dear friends who graciously helped get us started - be it tearing down walls, sewing curtains, painting, prepping the restaurant, baking the homemade muffins, painting, serving the omelets and home fries with bacon, did I mention painting?, splitting firewood, building campfires, serving crockpot dinners - there was no job too small.
+Our dear friends who graciously helped get us started - be it tearing down walls, sewing curtains, painting, prepping the restaurant, baking  homemade muffins, painting, serving the omelets and home fries with bacon/sausage, (did I mention painting?), splitting firewood, building campfires, serving crockpot dinners - there was no job too small.
 And there was a little painting needed.

-        While Rick left us for his eternal journey in 2022, we are forever grateful to them both for the friendship, support, and elbow grease they gave us to get started.
+        While Rick left us for his eternal journey in 2022, we are forever grateful to them both for their friendship, support, and the elbow grease and restaurant expertise they gave us to get started.
 We are honored to consider them family.
 ---